Top NJ Online Casino Bonuses (May, 2026): Best Promos You Can Claim

 - One-Time New Player Eligibility: Each new customer can qualify for this promotion once only, regardless of which deposit bonus option they choose.

-Wager $5 and DraftKings issues 1,500 Flex Spins at 50 per day over 30 days.
+Wager $5 and DraftKings issues 1,000 Flex Spins at 50 per day over 20 days.
 Spin winnings transfer directly to your cash balance with no playthrough requirement.
-Each day you can pick a different title from 100+ Select Games via the Rewards tab — once you choose, that day's 50 spins lock to that game.
+Each day you can pick a different title from 100+ slots via the Rewards tab, and once you choose, that day's 50 spins lock to that game.

-The daily structure is worth flagging: each allotment expires 24 hours after it's issued, and if you skip a login you lose that day's spins.
+The daily structure is worth flagging: each allotment expires 24 hours after you select your game, and if you skip a login you lose that day's spins.
 This offer rewards players who are already in the habit of logging in daily, not occasional players looking for a one-and-done claim.

 $1,000 Deposit Match + $10 No Deposit Bonus